TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 ## Iteration over elements of segments

 In this section, we show how to iterate over the elements of segments and how to manipulate with them.
-There are three possible ways:
+There are two main possible ways:

-1. Method `forElements` (\ref TNL::Algorithms::Segments::CSR::forElements for
-   example), which iterates in parallel over all elements of segments and perform given lambda function on each of them.
+1. Functions like `forElements` (\ref TNL::Algorithms::Segments::forElements for example), which iterates in parallel over all elements of segments and perform given lambda function on each of them.
-2. Method `forSegments` (\ref TNL::Algorithms::Segments::CSR::forSegments for
-   example), which iterates in parallel over all segments.
-It is better choice when we need to process each segment sequentially are we have significant amount of computations common for all elements in each segment.
+2. Functions like `forSegments` (\ref TNL::Algorithms::Segments::forSegments for example), which iterates in parallel over all segments.
+It is better choice when we need to process each segment sequentially or we have significant amount of computations common for all elements in each segment.
-3. Method `sequentialForSegments` (\ref TNL::Algorithms::Segments::CSR::sequentialForSegments
-   for example), which iterates over all segments sequentially i.e. using only one thread even on GPUs.
-It is useful for debugging or for printing for example.

-Methods iterating over particular segments use a segment view (\ref TNL::Algorithms::Segments::SegmentView) to access the elements of given segment.
+Functions iterating over particular segments use a segment view (\ref TNL::Algorithms::Segments::SegmentView) to access the elements of given segment.
 The segment view offers iterator for better convenience.

+For both of these ways we have several options how to define subset of segments we wish to traverse:

+1. Traversing all segments - see functions \ref TNL::Algoritms::Segments::forAllElements or
+   \ref TNL::Algorithms::Segments::forAllSegments.
+2. Traversing over range of segments - see functions \ref TNL::Algoritms::Segments::forElements or
+   \ref TNL::Algorithms::Segments::forSegments.
+3. Traversing segments indexes of which are stored in an array - see functions \ref TNL::Algoritms::Segments::forElements or
+   \ref TNL::Algorithms::Segments::forSegments.
+4. Traversing segments indexes of which fullfills certain condition - see functions \ref TNL::Algoritms::Segments::forElementsIf or
+   \ref TNL::Algorithms::Segments::forSegmentsIf.

 ### Method forElements